01binary/zeroweb/src/articles/tech-industry-trends.md

 First, **management skills** will soon be the primary requirement for most jobs: **technical knowledge** alone will no longer be useful.

-> Candidates will need to cultivate **sophisticated understanding** of their **unique value proposition** and the lens through which they view the world.
+Candidates will need to cultivate **sophisticated understanding** of their **unique value proposition** and the lens through which they view the world.

 Skills that were previously in the realm of high-level executive roles and often boasted as the "millionaire mindset" will become commonplace.

 Once each employee bears the responsibility of **managing their own time** and **owning their efficiency**, mental *health* and *fitness* will become an important metric for performance evaluation.

-Candidates that haven’t learned how to "take out head trash" and stay calm through challenging or emotionally charged situations will have to build their mental fitness and emotional intelligence in order to stay relevant.
+Candidates that haven’t learned how to self-regulate and stay calm through challenging or emotionally charged situations will have to build their mental fitness and emotional intelligence in order to stay relevant.